-What Happens When My Car Is a Total Loss?
+What Happens When a Body Shop Says My Car Is a Total Loss?

 No one wants to be in a car accident, but they are part of life and owning a car.
 Some accidents result in a total loss of the vehicle.
 According to CCC, the leading insurance data base, last year 22% of accidents resulted in a total loss.
-A total loss adds a few interesting questions to a claim.
+A total loss at a body shop adds a few interesting questions to a claim.

 Why Did the Body Shop Total my Car?

 This is a very common misunderstanding.
 A body shop cannot determine your car a total loss.
 A car’s reparability is only determined by your insurance company.
 A body shop often writes the repair cost that is used in the calculation to repair your car, but they never make the decision.